 Almost all elements in a webpage are styled using CSS.
-These styles are declared directly in the element tag or kept in a CSS file and is referenced using a class attribute.
+These styles are declared directly in the element tag or kept in a CSS file, and we refer to these by using a class attribute.

-Now this style can be applied on a WebElement using class attribute
+Now, this style can be applied to a WebElement using the class attribute.